Nominations are now open for the 2026 Gold Coast Australian of the Year Awards.

-Before completing your submission, please read the awards criteria and tips below to ensure the nomination is eligible and all relevant information is supplied.
+Before completing your submission, please read the awards criteria and tips below to ensure your nomination is eligible and all relevant information is supplied.

 Nominate now